 Pat summarizes, “I thought I’d like to go on and become a doctor that the general population and not these rich and famous athletes.
 I’ve done my fill of that.
 It was cool, but it was kind of overdone.
 One athletic trainer worked with told me that I was going to have a better life ahead when I went to medical school.
 I thought about it for a while, and I knew he was right.”

 He adds, “Milwaukee is a great baseball town.
 There’s that link between the Braves and the Brewers that is pretty special.
 They’re still bringing in good crowds even when there isn’t a winning product on the field and that’s a real tribute – Milwaukee is just a great baseball town.

 Rick concludes, “I have a good financial planning franchise, but I will say I learned a lot from being around the players and what it takes to be successful.
 When I look back I see a lot of ball and bat boys that have done that for a while, plus a lot of equipment men like me – and many turned out successful because they had a lot of role models to look up to.”

 I wish to thank Pat and Rick for their time and memories – and what I posted today is just the tip of the iceberg.
-I will perhaps post more of these interviews at a later date.
 Much of what they told me has been very instrumental in shaping my research for my Brewers book.
 I know Pat has talked about writing a book about his experiences in previous interviews, and I hope to see it happen someday.